souffle-lang/souffle-lang.github.io/pages/docs/types.md

 ## Legacy

-In older versions of Soufflé we used the base type declarations such as
+In older versions of Soufflé we used
 ```
 .number_type Even
 .symbol_type Place
 .type Town
 ```
-that is equivalent to
+to define base types that are equivalent to
 ```
 .type Even <: number
 .type Place <: symbol
 .type Town <: symbol
 ```
-in the latest version of Soufflé.
+in recent versions.